-UNESCO proposes you 10 ways to celebrate the Global MIL Week.
+UNESCO proposes you 10 ways to celebrate Global Media and Information Literacy Week.

 If you are a city actor (municipality, public transport operator, city library, city museum, city hospital, hotel etc.), you can organize a local event, roundtable or related exhibition, or display the Global MIL Week poster or other MIL-related educational posters (you can get inspiration from our MIL CLICKS content, or create your own), at your premises or city public facilities, such as city hall, public transport stations, city landmarks etc.

 Relevant education/training institutions are invited to organize special debates, lectures, or colloquium to promote MIL around the globe.